 Now who doesn’t like Czechoslovakian Communist-era free jazz…

 And I now find a rich archive of his TV series Comedy vehicle on the BBC website.
-Among all the treasures there, I am most taken with his take on St George’s Day in the England episode—pursuing his bête noire of Paul Nuttall and the UKIPs.
+Among all the treasures there, I am most taken with his take on St George’s Day in the England episode (Bring it back, BBC!)—pursuing his bête noire of Paul Nuttall and the UKIPs.

 As ever, he reformulates motifs from previous work, just like Bach and Miles Davis [fine new submission for Pseuds’ corner—Ed.].
 But what I respectfully wish to submit [m’lud] is the passage from 20.31.
 He goes on (and on, and on):